 When it comes to the modern hobby, there's nobody in baseball as beloved as Ken Griffey Jr. Even today, he's still one of the most collected players around.
-Being at the forefront of many of the trading card innovations from the 1990s, there's literally thousands of amazing Ken Griffey Jr. cards to choose from.
+Being at the forefront of many of the trading card innovations from the 1990s, there are literally thousands of amazing Ken Griffey Jr. cards to choose from, but our aim is to narrow that down to some of his very best.

-Here are 10 Ken Griffey Jr. cards that have left a lasting impression on the hobby.
-Some may not be the rarest and others aren't the most valuable, but they all have made a major impact on the hobby.
+Here are a few of the Ken Griffey Jr. cards that have left a lasting impression on the hobby.
+Some may not be the rarest and others aren't the most valuable, but they all have made a major impact on collectors.
+The cards are listed in chronological order.

-Regarded as the first official Ken Griffey Jr. card, it shows "The Kid" with his first professional team, the Single-A Bellingham Mariners.
+Regarded as the earliest official Ken Griffey Jr. card, it shows "The Kid" with his first professional team, the Single-A Bellingham Mariners.
 Design-wise, little stands out for the team-issued card.
 Given its historical significance, it's reasonably priced.
-Gem Mint graded copies can be found for around $200.
+If you are interested in additional minor league options, view our detailed Ken Griffey Jr. Minor League and Pre-Rookie Card Guide.

-1989 Topps sometimes gets a bad wrap simply based on its plentiful quantities.
+1989 Topps Baseball sometimes has a negative association simply based on its plentiful quantities.
 That shouldn't take away from the fun look.
-It also has one of the best Griffey photos among his rookie-year cards.
-Fans of the Tiffany cards may also want to consider the 1989 Bowman Tiffany Ken Griffey Jr, which is more limited but not nearly as nice a looking card.
+Traded also has one of the best Griffey photos among his rookie-year cards.
+Fans of the Tiffany cards may also want to consider the 1989 Bowman Tiffany Ken Griffey Jr, which is more limited but not nearly as nice looking.

 It's not an understatement to say the 1989 Upper Deck Ken Griffey Jr. changed the hobby.
 The first card in the first official set from a company that pushed the boundaries of the hobby, it's one of the most iconic cards ever made.
-Sure, they may have been printed by the brick and they don't hold the same value as they once did but that doesn't make the 1989 Upper Deck Ken Griffey Jr. card any less classic.
+Sure, they may have been printed by the brick and they don't hold the same value as they once did but that doesn't make this 1989 Upper Deck Baseball rookie card any less classic.
+It is also the clear favorite among Ken Griffey Jr. Rookie Cards.

 Back in 1994, autograph cards were still relatively new and tough to come by.
 So when Upper Deck paired Griffey with Mickey Mantle, the dual autograph became an instant hobby classic.
 Limited to 1,000 copies, the card also comes in individually signed versions.

 The mid- to late-1990s were filled with strange inserts.
 Few capture this more than 1997 E-X2000 A Cut Above.
 Inserted 1:288 packs, these extremely tough cards are die-cut into a circular saw blade.
-The shiny foil board add further flair.
-There are several other rare inserts from this era that could also be up for discussion, however this particular Ken Griffey Jr. card mixes both the rarity and the look.
+The shiny foilboard adds further flair.
+There are several other rare inserts from this era that could also be up for discussion, however, this particular Ken Griffey Jr. card mixes both the rarity and the look.

 Not surprisingly, it was Griffey's cards who led the charge.
 According to BaseballCardPedia, a collector bought two of the cards shortly after release for nearly $30,000.
 The collector who pulled the third one-of-one allegedly turned down an offer of more than $20,000.